mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 4. Link the GitHub repo for your app to your Heroku account, then manually deploy your app.
 5. Repeat steps 1-4 a dozen times, puzzling over the error logs and making small changes.
 The final bug for me was needing to have `scikit-learn==0.21.3` in my requirements file, not `sklearn`.
 6. Once you make it through, celebrate!
 You've deployed a web app!

+## Conclusions
+Ways to make it better:
+* Looking for patterns in the URLs themselves. `www.google.com` is fine, but `u7x0apmw.com` isn't.
+* Add features like number of letters that are capitalized, number of exclamation marks